AnonGuy/structure/docs/README.md

 ### Problem Definition and Stakeholders

 The stakeholders of my application will be **fellow students of Loreto Sixth Form College**.
-Being students, they need to organize revision sessions, in order to maintain the grades required for their chosen university.
+Being A Level students, they need to organize revision sessions, in order to maintain the grades required for their chosen university.
 Many Loreto college students have issues with organising a revision timetable.
-For example, creating study sessions that do not clash with classes, or setting up reminders for each of these study sessions, can be difficult.
-The needs of a College student also include regularly checking up on their performance (grades, attendance) to ensure that they are making the best of their study periods. <br>
+For example, creating study sessions that do not clash with classes, or setting up reminders for each of these study sessions.
+The needs of a College student also include regularly checking up on their performance
+(grades, attendance) to ensure that they are making the best of their study periods. <br>

 I have chosen a fellow Computer Science student, Troy Sherlock, to be my stakeholder for this project.
 Troy is an ideal candidate for my software, as he is currently in his second year of A Levels with Maths, Physics and Computer Science.
 This means that efficient organisation of free study periods is vital, so he will benefit greatly from my solution.

-The current system for acheiving these tasks is the following:
+The current system for achieving these tasks is the following:
 * Checking the current timetable
 * Checking grades and subject performance
 * Use this information to create a manual revision timetable
 * Regularly update this timetable manually based on performance

 The issue with this system is that it is entirely manual, which means that students may neglect to create or update a revision timetable.
-Also, the current system does not allow srudents to add their own custom lessons, or be notified for a lesson.
+Also, the current system does not allow students to add their own custom lessons, or be notified for a lesson.
 My idea is to have a user-friendly system that integrates all these features, in one easy to use web application.

 My application will solve this problem, by **integrating revision session management**, **homework reminders** and **performance analysis** in one simple dashboard.
 Students will be able to access this